maartenba/BenchmarkWithIndex/README.md

 Rules:
 * Create a PR that adds your implementation/benchmark.
-* Add documentation comments to your `WithIndex` method, explaining why it may (or may not) be faster.
+* Add documentation comments to your `WithIndex` method, explaining why it may (or may not) be faster/better in terms of memory usage.
 * The `WithIndex` method *must* use `this IEnumerable<T> enumerable` as a parameter (so no optimization by using an array, for example - the `MicrosoftHighPerf` being the exception here).

 ## Current results